 - 1st semester classroom assignment - permit application may be obtained in mid-July

 - 2nd semester classroom assignment - permit application may be obtained in December

 - Summer classroom assignment - permit application may be obtained in May

 Driver Training (“Behind the Wheel”) is offered during the summer.
 Driver Training consists of six hours of scheduled driving during a nine (9) day session (NOTE: Due to IDPH Social Distancing guidelines, Driving Training will be during a six (6) day session).
 There is a fee for Driver Training.
 Students are not automatically enrolled in the summer “Behind the Wheel” course.

 In addition to Driver Education and Driver Training, each student must complete a minimum of fifty (50) hours of behind-the-wheel driving practice.

 HB 4768 became Public Act 94-0897 on June 22, 2006.
-This new law affects both the Illinois Graduate to Safety Program and the Cooperative Driver Testing Program by increasing the number of hours of practice driving required for students under 18 years of age from 25 hours to 50 hours, including 10 hours of nighttime driving.
-Please note that this law affects students with an issue date on their permits of June 22, 2006, or later.
-Student permits with an "issue date" before June 22, 2006, will still follow the 25 hour rule.The new law also requires a parent, legal guardian, or other responsible adult to provide written consent at the time of the application for a driver's license verifying that the applicant is sufficiently prepared and able to operate a motor vehicle safely.
-For details and the Certification form click on the 50 Hour Certification Form.
+This new law affects both the Illinois Graduate to Safety Program and the Cooperative Driver Testing Program by increasing the number of hours of practice driving required for students under eighteen (18) years of age from twenty-five (25) hours to fifty (50) hours, including ten (10) hours of nighttime driving.
+Please note that this law affected students with an issue date on their permits of June 22, 2006, or later.
+Student permits with an issue date before June 22, 2006, followed the 25-hour rule.